Jamie's harissa falafel

 Drain the chickpeas, then tip 1½ can’s worth into a food processor.
-Add 1 tbsp of the harissa and the flour, finely grate in the lemon zest, and tear in most of the mint leaves.
+Add 1 tbsp of the harissa and 1 heaped tablespoon of the flour, finely grate in the lemon zest, and tear in most of the mint leaves.
 Season, then pulse until just combined.
 Divide the mixture into 12 and shape into thick cigar shapes.

 Coarsely grate the red cabbage and put in a bowl.
 Roughly chop the remaining mint leaves and add to the bowl.
 Squeeze in the juice from 1 lemon, scrunch everything together, then season to perfection.